Educational and Field Travel FAQ

 What are Field Programs?

-Field Programs are Semester at Sea organized trips to popular cultural, historical, and recreational sites led by qualified and licensed local guides.
+Field Programs are optional Semester at Sea organized trips to popular cultural, historical, and recreational sites led by qualified and licensed local guides.
 In addition to providing engaging learning opportunities, all field trips bring to life the historic, political, socio-economic and cultural aspects of each host country and provide the opportunity for meaningful engagement with local residents.

-What are Field Labs?
+What are Field Classes?

 Does financial aid cover any Field Programs?